ocaml-ppx/ppxlib/ann.md

 rewriters at once will be a good enough story to make writing and maintaining ppx rewriters painless.

-However, because it is technically simpler than our original plan, we want to give this idea a proper try. @NathanReb is going to try this process for the upcoming 4.10 upgrade of ppxlib.
-Depending on the result, we might try this process once more for the 4.11 upgrade or decide sooner to pursue our original plan.
+However, because it leads to a world that is technically simpler and easier to reason about, we want to give this idea a proper try. @NathanReb is going to try this process for the upcoming 4.10 upgrade of ppxlib.
+Depending on how this goes, we will decide whether to continue with our original plan or diverge and follow a plan based on the ocaml-migrate-parsetree technology rather than the dynamic AST we have been working on.

 [omp]: https://github.com/ocaml-ppx/ocaml-migrate-parsetree/
 [ppxlib]: https://github.com/ocaml-ppx/ppxlib/